HexmosTech/Ansika/README.md

 ### Local Testing

 We recommend testing the binary within a Docker container first.
 Docker isolates your Ansible installation and binary file execution from the rest of your system.
-Here's the procedure:
+Here's the procedure :

 - Begin by pulling the Ubuntu 20.04 image from Docker Hub :
  ```bash
  docker pull ubuntu:20.04
  ```

-- Run an Ubuntu container named `my_ubuntu_container` with an interactive shell, a mounted volume,and start a bash session :
+- Run an Ubuntu container named `my_ubuntu_container` with an interactive shell, a mounted volume, and start a bash session :
 ```bash
 docker run -it --name my_ubuntu_container -v ~/Docker_Share:/data ubuntu /bin/bash
 ```
-- The mounted volume facilitates file sharing between the Docker container and the host machine.
+- The mounted volume facilitates file sharing between the Docker container and the host machine through the `Docker_Share` directory in your host machine.

 #### Ansible Python API